-To illustrate our central result with more general products (when $m=3$), we study the concentration of $X^TDY$ where $D \in \mathcal M_{n}$ is a diagonal random matrix and $X,Y \in \mathcal M_{p,n}$ are two random matrices, all satisfying $X,D,Y \propto \mathcal E_2$.
-With the same random objects, to go beyond the multilinear case, we look at the concentration of the resolvent $Q = (I_p - \frac{1}{n}XDX^T)^{-1}$ studied in \cite{PAJ09, GUE14} but with a diagonal matrix $D$ possibly depending on $X,Y$.
+To illustrate our central result with more general products (when $m\geq 3$), we consider the concentration of $X^TDY$, where $D \in \mathcal M_{n}$ is a diagonal random matrix and $X,Y \in \mathcal M_{p,n}$ are two random matrices, all satisfying $X,D,Y \propto \mathcal E_2$.
+In a last step, in the same setting, to go beyond the multilinear case, we consider the concentration of the resolvent $Q = (I_p - \frac{1}{n}XDX^T)^{-1}$ studied in \cite{PAJ09, GUE14}, but with a diagonal matrix $D$ possibly depending on $X,Y$.
 This setting appears in robust regression problems \cite{ELK13, MAI19, SED21}.
-Although they might seem restrictive, with the possibly complex dependencies between the entries of $x_i$ they allow, concentration of measure hypotheses, are very light compared to the classical Gaussian hypotheses adopted in large dimensional statistics and statistical learning \cite{HUA17, DEN20}.
-To obtain a good concentration of $Q$, one has to assume that the columns $x_1,\ldots, x_n$ of $X$ are all independent and that for all $i \in [n]$, there exists a diagonal random matrix $D^{(i)} \in \mathcal M_n$, not too far from $D$ and independent with $x_i$.
-We show then under our realistic hypotheses that each of the linear observations $u(Q)$ lie close to $u((I_p - \frac{1}{n}X\mathbb E[D]Y^T)^{-1})$ that can be estimated with classical random matrix theory results.
+With the possibly complex dependencies between the entries of $x_i$ they allow, the concentration of measure hypotheses are very light compared to the classical Gaussian hypotheses adopted in large dimensional statistics and statistical learning \cite{HUA17, DEN20}.
+To obtain a good concentration of $Q$, one must assume that the columns $x_1,\ldots, x_n$ of $X$ are all independent and that for all $i \in [n]$ there exists a diagonal random matrix $D^{(i)} \in \mathcal M_n$, not too far from $D$ and independent with $x_i$.